-For the first weeks he did nothing but raise my blood pressure and add to my anxiety.
+For the first few weeks, he did nothing but raise my blood pressure and add to my anxiety.
 So much for the “pet effect.”
 Stubborn as could be, he refused to go for walks, preferring to park himself in the middle of the sidewalk where strangers stopped to adore him.
-Nor would he play fetch.
+He wouldn’t play fetch either.

-Eventually I overcame my anxiety.
-That’s another story for another day, and since then old Bally the Dog has been one of my greatest mentors in life.
-Today I want to share with you the 3 greatest life and love lessons the little fella has taught me.
+Today, I want to share with you the 3 greatest life and love lessons the little guy has taught me.

 Lesson #1 — You Can’t Control Others